 Pandora said, “Playing with fire.
 That’s just like you.
 It did seem that Gadi was anticipating this or something.”

-I shouted, “We will be just fine!
+I shouted, “We’ll be just fine!
 Thanks, Arezo!
-Let’s begin our travels.
+Let’s go.
 No time to waste!
-I will be the captain now!”
+I’m the captain now!”

 After saying our goodbyes, we parted, and our journey began.

 Finally, Pandora and I could be alone for a longer period of time.
-Now I just needed to work up the nerve to talk to her about sensitive topics.
-I decided to start easy, “Hey, Panpan.
-This may sound really weird, but each day, a feeling that we’ve known each other forever grows inside of me.”
+Now I just needed to work up the nerve to talk to her about the situation from earlier.

 She definitely liked that, “It’s not weird at all.
-I feel similarly.
+I feel the same.
 I felt like that even when we first encountered in Neo-Iniko.”

 I replied, “To be honest, you scared me back then.
 Even thinking about it now, it’s sort of weird how we got to this point.
 Not a whole lot has changed even, yet, it’s like I’ve felt your thoughts and emotions somehow.”